Skip to content

 Natural treatment for adrenal gland problems

 Not surprisingly, every culture has its herbs for the adrenal glands.
 These are known as adaptogens.
 They are herbs that help your body adapt to and deal with stress more efficiently.
 Well-known adaptogens include ginseng, Rhodiola, Ashwagandha, Schisandra, and skullcap.
-In addition to helping support your adrenals with adaptogens, I always recommend replenishing the most essential nutrients for normal adrenal gland function.
-You need vitamin C, vitamin B5, vitamin B6, zinc, and magnesium for healthy adrenal function.
+In addition to supporting your adrenals with adaptogens, I always recommend replenishing the essential nutrients for normal adrenal gland function.
+Your adrenals need vitamin C, vitamin B5, vitamin B6, zinc, and magnesium.

-What are the benefits of natural treatment for your adrenal fatigue?
+What are the benefits of natural treatment for your adrenal fatigue (HPA axis dysfunction)?

 How can supporting your adrenal glands help you?
 Because these small but mighty glands are involved in so many body functions, enabling them can help you with: